Top 11 Logistics ERP Software Solutions for Businesses in 2026

 Master data, event data, and unstructured signals make up data architecture readiness.
 In 2026, the use of logistics data by AI will determine the value of ERP.
 Logistics companies are constantly searching for unified master data, deduped entities, consistent IDs across WMS/TMS/ERP, and the capacity to ingest external/unstructured signals.
 Additionally, since ROI from AI depends on it, businesses are giving data foundations top priority.

-Carbon/accounting pressure becomes transactional
+Carbon/accounting pressure becomes transactional.

 Beginning in 2026, the EU’s CBAM definitive regime will force importers to manage certificates and declare embedded emissions, resulting in new ERP workflows for supplier proof, product emissions data, and audit trails.

-Cyber resilience requirements spill into logistics operations
+Cyber resilience requirements spill into logistics operations.

 Logistics-related businesses (such as transportation, postal/courier, and critical manufacturing networks) require transportation ERP software that can cater to increased demands for risk management and incident reporting as EU cybersecurity regulations spread across vital industries.
 Access to governance, third-party risk hooking, operational continuity playbooks, and improved auditability are all expected at the ERP level.